matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

 invite them in a discussion or a space.
 This is unless system administrators manually perform the user creation on all the services.
-- With a provisioning protocol, when the employee account is created on the IAM server, it reaches the different services to push the new employee profile.
+- With a provisioning protocol, when the employee account is created on the IAM server, the server contacts the different services to push the new employee profile.
 The team can share anything they need before the new employee has ever logged in.

 #### Centralized user update